micheleangioni/node-ts-ai-starter/readme.md

   - `memory`
 - `OPENAI_ORGANIZATION_ID`: The organization id used by OpenAI
 - `OPENAI_API_KEY`: Your API key
+- `REDIS_URL`: If using Redis as Vector store, the Redis URL is required
+- `REDIS_PASSWORD`= If using Redis as Vector store, and the instance is password protected
 - `VECTOR_STORE`: Vector store to be used.
 Accepted values:
   - `hnswlib` (default)
+  - `redis`
   - `memory`

 **Behaviour Configurations**